Asthma seems to be SO common doesn’t it?

 What on earth do I mean by twofold?
 Well, I had good ol’, plain ol’, regular standard asthma; and I also had chronic atopic asthma as an allergic reaction to fur.

-Yes, you SHOULD be jealous – I had ALL of the fun.
+Yes, you SHOULD be jealous – I had ALL the fun.

 If you’ve never experienced asthma, let me tell you that it can be horrific.
 Breathing in oxygen is our most basic need, and when you can’t do this effectively it’s frightening.
 Try breathing through a straw.
 A VERY THIN one.
 Sometimes it’s just like that.
 Sometimes it’s worse.

-In the late nineties, I heard that eliminating dairy products might help my asthma and eczema (eczema is closely related to asthma in terms of its causes).
+In the nineties sometime, I heard that eliminating dairy products might help my asthma and eczema (eczema is closely related to asthma in terms of its causes).
 This knowledge has clearly been around a long time.

 I had suffered enough to want to give this a try.